-Most companies’ worldwide know very little about their users.
-In startups, where the budgets are small to inexistent, the company isn’t as open to spending big bucks on the much-needed user research.
+Most companies’ worldwide know very little about their evolving users.
+In early stage startups, where the research budgets are small to nonexistent, the company isn’t as open to spending big bucks on the much needed user research.
 Again, entrepreneurial firms do not have as much time as big corporates or brands to do ethnography research in order to understand their users better.
 What is a good alternative?
-Extreme User Interviews!
+Extreme user interviews!

 Before we dive deep into explaining this method, it is important to understand what an extreme user means.
 An ‘extreme’ participant should exhibit sharpened traits of your target users.
 For example, if your research is focused on a kitchen appliance, an interview with a professional chef will give you quality insights into the experience of cooking.
 Similarly, someone who barely cooks is at the other end of the spectrum and can help shed light on the cooking experience.
 Another form of extreme users can be those who live with limitations, self-imposed or otherwise.
-Yet another route to Extreme User Interviews is to interview surrogate users i.e. people within the organization that talks directly to the users and are well aware of their pain areas, expectations and unmet needs.
+Yet another route to extreme user interviews is to interview surrogate users i.e. people within the organization that talk directly to the users and are well aware of their pain areas, expectations and unmet needs.
 For example, let’s say you work for an organic food company and wish to improve the user experience of your website.
-A surrogate user in your company would be the customer support personnel that manages reviews and feedback either by telephone or web for you.
+A surrogate user in your company would be the customer support personnel that manage reviews and feedback either on the telephone or web for you.

-Again, like shadowing, Extreme User Interviews can be done either 30 minutes per interviewee or longer, depending on what the researcher intends on learning.
-In many cases, you should be able to do it in a few days, even a few hours, depending on the scope your project.
+Again, like shadowing, extreme user interviews can be done either 30 mins per interviewee or longer, depending on what the researcher intends on learning.
+In many cases, you should be able to do it in a few days, even a few hours, depending on the scope of your project.

-Some pretty relevant and meaningful insights can be gathered from Extreme User Interviews
+Quite relevant and meaningful insights can be gathered from extreme user interviews.

 The researcher can adapt as per the quality and kind of responses being provided by the extreme users.